Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 			loop:1b, //Whether this path loops or not.
 If not, the ghost vanishes at the end of the path.
 Default = 0b. steps:[ //Individual path steps to go to.
 				{
-					wait:X, //The amount of ticks to stay in place when reaching the position.
+					instant:1b, //If the entity warps to this step position, rather than progressing towards it.
+Default = 0b. wait:X, //The amount of ticks to stay in place when reaching the position.
 Default = 0. position:[X,Y,Z] //The XYZ coodinates to go to.
-For the first step, it's an instant warp.
 				}
 			]
 		}